2026-2027 ERAS Residency Application Guide

 ERAS Residency Application Timeline

-Technically speaking, ERAS season begins in June, but you should be thinking about your residency application long before then.
+Technically speaking, the ERAS season begins in June, but you should be thinking about your residency application long before then.
 Use the earlier part of the year to prepare for application season.
 In the spring, you should be considering which schools you want to apply to, acquiring letters of recommendation, and thinking about the direction you want to take your personal statement.

 Early June

 The ERAS season begins in early June.
 Obtain your token (one-time access code) at this time by contacting your Designated Dean’s Office.
 This will grant you access to MyERAS.
-It’s also a good idea to determine if you will need to take the Computer-Based Assessment for Sampling Personal Characteristics, also known as Casper.

 June

 Start filling in your application with your work, volunteering, and research experience.
-Take full advantage of the ERAS Tools and Worksheets for Residency Applicants; this will help you to determine exactly what kind of information you need to gather to complete your application.
+Take full advantage of the ERAS Tools and Worksheets for Residency Applicants; this will help you to determine precisely what kind of information you need to gather to complete your application.

 As you work on your application, search for programs you’re interested in and save them for later so that you can organize the correct documents for each program.